Senna italica: Uses

 The leaves, pods and seeds of Senna italica are mostly used in traditional medicine.
 In Malawi, root infusion is used to treat diarrhea in infants.

 In West African languages, this tree is called mbali or balibali in Bambara, and laïdur in Wolof.

 Reports on the uses of Senna italica is contradictory.
 In East Africa, it is eaten by most livestock, whereas in West Africa, it is often avoided.
 In Sahel regions, young seeds are eaten as snacks or a vegetable.
 On the other hand, the seeds are smoked in Mauritania.
 In India, the leaves are used as a hair treatment called neutral henna or “blonde henna”.
 This treatment coats the hair so that it looks glossy and thick for several weeks, but instead of being completely neutral, "neutral henna" appears to have a yellowish impact on hair rather than the reddish one produced by henna.
 Fruit production of this plant is generally avoided, as their sennoside content is low.

 Production and international trade

 The dried leaves and pods of Senegal senna are traded for medicinal uses.
 Dried, powdered leaves are traded internationally from Egypt or India as hair conditioner.
 Senna italica has lost its importance, as Senna alexandrina is the most popular for medicinal purposes.
 However, it is used widely within domestic markets for producing a mild laxative.

 Genetic resources and breeding

-There are collections of Senna italica in the gene banks in Israel, the United Kingdom and Namibia.
+There are collections of Senna italica in the gene banks in Palestine, the United Kingdom and Namibia.
 By far, there is no threat of genetic erosion.
 Selection and breeding of this plant is not attempted, but it would be worthwhile if commercial production is envisaged.